DionSat/de-project1/README.md

 **Follow these instructions on how to set it up:** https://docs.google.com/document/d/1c8i2P2X9Qhvc_I9bFmqRFLGZQW_dl5bMBcGmqdXAat8/edit
 Then in the data_helper.py change the conn_string on the delete_db(), create_db(), and db_rowcount() to match your current credentials.
 The credentials are in the
 format: ```postgresql+psycopg2://user:password@host:5432/database```
+Also change the psycopg2.connect() to match the credentials